3p3v/rs232_remote_access/README.md

 This branch contains client application part of the project.

 The application is the main interface through which users can connect to and use the devices.
-The application allows users to send and download data from/to the device and to remotely change the device's console port settings.
+It allows users to send and download data from/to the device and to remotely change the device's console port settings.
+Additionally, user can forward data from the devices by connecting the app to the specified local serial ports.

 When the application is launched, it connects to a user-selected console port available locally on the device.

+The app uses communicates asynchronously with both MQTT broker and local serial port.

 ## Libraries
 The application was written using C++17 and utilizes the following libraries:
 - STL,
 - [Boost](https://www.boost.org/) - version 1.83 was used,
 - [Boost.Asio](https://www.boost.org/doc/libs/1_83_0/doc/html/boost_asio.html) - used for asynchronous serial port operations (version 1.83 was used),
-- [Eclipse Paho MQTT C++ Client Library](https://github.com/3p3v/paho.mqtt.cpp.unique) - fork of Paho MQTT C++ library (1.20), which uses smart pointers instead of raw pointers.
+- [Eclipse Paho MQTT C++ Client Library](https://github.com/3p3v/paho.mqtt.cpp.unique) - fork of Paho MQTT C++ library (1.20) (asynchronous MQTT client), which uses smart pointers instead of raw pointers.
 [Eclipse Paho MQTT C Client Library](https://github.com/eclipse/paho.mqtt.c) is needed to run the library.
 Version 1.3.13 was used.

 Tests were written using GTest framework.